MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/remote-access/ras/multisite/configure/Step-3--Configure-the-Multisite-Deployment.md

 1. Make sure that each Remote Access server is configured with the proper deployment topology (Edge, behind a NAT, single network interface), and corresponding routes as described in [Step 1: Implement a single server Remote Access deployment](assetId:///a811b73d-56af-4457-aa82-0c23b4c57b4f).

-2. Configure the IP addresses on each Remote Access server according to the site topology and your organization’s IP addressing scheme.
+2. Configure the IP addresses on each Remote Access server according to the site topology and your organization's IP addressing scheme.

 3. Join each Remote Access server to an Active Directory domain.